 It’s not the cheapest attraction out there.
 You can expect to pay $24 which allows you to reach the Skydeck and the ledge.
 It’s worth it if you’d like to spend some time 1,353 feet over Chicago!
 Depending on how much of a photographer you are, you could easily spend up to a couple of hours out there.

 48 Hours in Chicago Itinerary #02: Millenium Park

 Why not spend some time at Millenium Park?
 Grab food on the go or a picnic and head there for a quick lunch in one of the coolest parks of Chicago!

-Millenium Park is a huge park and is also one of the popular spots for free concerts, public art galleries and festivals.
+Millennium Park is a huge park and is also one of the popular spots for free concerts, public art galleries, and festivals.
 Check out their website to be aware of what’s going on while you’re in Chicago, you could always enjoy a free show!

 The great thing about going to a park is definitely the fact that it is free!
 It’s the perfect spot to relax, take a quick nap or simply enjoy food with your friends.